Department Chair

 • Basic Skills Requirements Section A (A.1 through A.4): C-

---- > such as ENGL 115, COMS 151/L, PHIL 230
+• Such as ENGL 115, COMS 151/L, PHIL 230

 * More stringent prerequisite requirements may apply to some courses.

-• All freshmen are required the make their academic advisement appointments with the CECS Student Services Center/EOP Satellite (Jacaranda Hall 4509, 818-677-2191) or with the Matador Advising Hub (Extended University Commons (EU) Room 150, 818-677-2900) prior to enrolling in all classes.
+All freshmen are required to make their academic advisement appointments with the CECS Student Services Center/EOP Satellite (Jacaranda Hall 4509, 818-677-2191) or with the Matador Advising Hub (Extended University Commons (EU) Room 150, 818-677-2900) prior to enrolling in all classes.
 Based on the results of their placement tests, students will be placed in the appropriate courses and supplied with all advisement materials.

-• All sophomores are required to make their academic advisement appointments with the CECS Student Services Center/EOP Satellite (Jacaranda Hall 1501, 818-677-2191).
+All sophomores are required to make their academic advisement appointments with the CECS Student Services Center/EOP Satellite (Jacaranda Hall 1501, 818-677-2191).

-• All new transfer students should meet with a faculty advisor in the ECE Department to meet and advise them into the proper classes for their first semester.
+All new transfer students should meet with a faculty advisor in the ECE Department to meet and advise them into the proper classes for their first semester.
 All continuing undergraduate students in good standing are encouraged to seek advisement each semester.

-• All students on Academic Probation or Disqualification are required to make an appointment with the Department Chair.
+All students on Academic Probation or Disqualification are required to make an appointment with the Department Chair.

 The B.S. in Electrical Engineering program requires a minimum of 126 units total, including: